ariaeon/ashen-feather-extension/README.md

 ## Installation

-1. Clone the repository
+1. Clone the repository (or download the zip)
 2. Go to chrome://extensions/
 3. Enable "Developer mode"
 4. Click "Load unpacked"
-5. Select the extension directory
+5. Select the extension directory (unzipped)

 ## Usage